lumapps/lumapps-extensions-templates/docs/extensions/develop-extensions.md

 ## Extension Dependencies
-For your Frontend extensions, you'll need to add dependencies.
+For your frontend extensions, you'll need to add dependencies.

 As your extension will be loaded by the LumApps platform you cannot use any libraries you want, but we provide a list of authorized libraries for your extension.